Rhus trilobata: Uses

 The berries are an important food source in winter for many birds and some small mammals.

 The skunkbush sumac has historically been used for medicinal and other purposes.
 The bark has been chewed or brewed into a drink for cold symptoms, the berries eaten for gastrointestinal complaints and toothache, and the leaves and roots boiled and eaten for many complaints.
 The leaves have also been smoked.
 The flexible branches were useful and sought after for twisting into basketry and rugs.
 The berries, although sour, are edible.
 They can be baked into bread or mixed into porridge or soup.
 Steeped, they can make a tea or tart beverage similar to lemonade.
 The fruit can also be eaten directly, although a bit of salt may improve the flavor.
 According to Marvin Johnson Jr, a Mono native from Cold Springs Rancheria (a federally recognized tribe from Tollhouse, California), the fruit will last all year long if you have flats full and dry them out.
 He goes on to say, once you're ready to eat them, just add a little moisture.

 It is sometimes planted for erosion control and landscaping, and is a plant used for reclaiming barren land stripped by mining.

-The Zuni people, Navajo, Mono tribe of California and tribes in the area use the stems with the bark removed to make baskets.
+The Zuni people, Navajo, Mono tribe of California, and other tribes in the area use the stems with the bark removed to make baskets.

 The Uncompahgre Ute name for the berries is mah wup, and the bush is called ece.